tiepdotme/lisacharlotterost.github.io/_posts/2016-06-16-less-news-more-context.md

 ---
 layout: post
+whofor: at Information+
 title: Less News, More Context
 tag: thoughts, journalism
+image: /pic/160616_vancouver_1_Page-f.png
+summary: '"With which information can my audience navigate this world better?"
+Looking at goals of journalism, and how data vis fits in.'
+categories: [fav, article, talk]
+permalink: /:year/:month/:day/:title/
 ---
 *This is the transcript of a lightning talk, given at the 16th of June 2016 at the [Information+ conference](http://informationplusconference.com/) in Vancouver.*